sourcery-ai-experiments/blog.nathanv.me/content/posts/dynamodb-for-dummies/index.md

 The other option is a Local Secondary Index.
 This is a lot more restrictive, but can make sense for the right use-case.
 It *has* to be defined at table creation (can't update the schema later), each hash key can't contain more than 10GB of data, and it shares the read and write capacity units of the underlying table.
+It also can *only* be used on tables with a partition key and sort key, as it behaves like an additional sort key.
+You still need to use the original partition key.
 It also optionally allows you enable read and write consistency if desired.

 ## Conclusion